 The Board meets regularly during the year, at least every six to eight weeks, to discuss significant matters including long term strategy, short-term operational activities and financial performance.
 The latest management reports and accounts, including variances to budget, are presented at each Board meeting.

-The Company’s Articles of Association require one third of the directors to retire from office by rotation at every Annual General Meeting.
+The Company’s Articles of Association currently require one third of the directors to retire from office by rotation at every Annual General Meeting.
+However, at the Company’s next AGM a resolution will be proposed to provide for the annual re-election of each director.

-The Company has an Audit Committee, Remuneration Committee and a Nominations Committee.
+The Company has an Audit Committee, Remuneration Committee, a Nominations Committee and a Disclosure Committee.
 All of the committees have formally delegated responsibilities by way of terms of reference.

 The members of the Audit Committee are Noel Harwerth, Jane Lodge and Keith Clarke.
 Jane Lodge is Chairman of the committee.
 The committee consists entirely of Non-Executive Directors and all directors are deemed to be independent.
 The duties of the committee include reviewing the Company and Group financial statements, reviewing the effectiveness of the Company’s internal controls and risk management systems and overseeing the relationship with the external auditor.
-The committee meets at least three times a year.
-The executive director attends meetings by invitation.
+The committee meets at least four times a year.
+The executive directors attend meetings by invitation.

 The members of the Remuneration Committee are Lord Hutton, Russell Scrimshaw and Jane Lodge.
 Lord Hutton is Chairman of the committee.
 The committee consists entirely of Non-Executive Directors and Lord Hutton and Jane Lodge are deemed to be independent.
 The duties of the committee include reviewing the remuneration and service contracts of executive directors and reviewing the design of all share incentive plans.
 The committee meets at least once a year.